AKSKL/policies/Community_Guidelines.md

 ## Backseat Moderating
 Do not "backseat moderate".
 "Backseat moderating" means acting like or taking on the role of a moderator.

-## Disrespect and Harassment
+## Behavior and Conduct
-Do not disrespect or harass anyone.
-This includes, but is not limited to, using derogatory or vulgar language towards other members of the community.
+Do not disrespect or harass anyone and do not make racist or obscene comments towards other members of the community.
+This includes, but is not limited to, using derogatory or vulgar language in a manner that's intended to disrespect or harass another member.

 ## Impersonation
 Do not impersonate any person or group of people.
 Do not act in a manner that's intended to mislead others into believing that you are someone that you are not.